pfin/sp_frontend/README.md

    - `NEXTAUTH_SECRET`: A secure random string for production (use a password generator)

 Vercel automatically detects Next.js projects and configures the appropriate build settings.

+### Branch Previews

+Vercel automatically creates preview deployments for each branch and pull request, allowing you to test changes before merging to the main branch.

 ## Auth Credentials